bgr/omdb-cli/README.md

 Show all info about season 1 of firefly

     omdbtool -r JSON -t firefly --season 1
-    At the moment getting info about a full season breaks the script unless you get raw JSON/XML data

 Show all info about latest 'True Grit' movie